Eccentric Corbino FET in magnetic field: a highly tunable photodetector: Concentric Corbino disk

 We also observe that bulk modes exhibit a variable degree of asymmetry: in general, the frequencies are higher for magnetoplasmons characterized by negative winding numbers.
-This splitting can be observed in Fig.~\ref{fig:modes}~(b) where upper branches refer to negative winding numbers.
-These results are similar to those found with other methods [\onlinecite{glattli,fetter2}].
 The asymmetry can be traced back to $\gamma_\eta$ defined after Eq.~(\ref{eq:solutionfull}), the only parameter that depends on the sign of $\eta$.
 Physically, this asymmetry arises from the relative alignment between the Lorentz force induced by the magnetic field, acting on the plasmons' constituent electrons, and the plasmons' electric field.
-The lowest order bulk mode has an obvious asymmetry: positive $\eta$ modes oscillate at the cyclotron frequency, while negative $\eta$ display an approximately linear dispersion.
+The splitting in frequency of bulk modes can be observed in Fig.~\ref{fig:modes}~(b) where upper branches refer to negative winding numbers.
+In passing, we note that analogous splittings of frequencies of bulk modes have previously been observed in conventional disk geometries [\onlinecite{glattli,fetter2}] as well as Corbino disks with symmetric boundary conditions [\onlinecite{reboredo}].
+In contrast, the present case, characterized by asymmetric boundary conditions, admits an additional nearly-flat band of normal modes.
+In fact, while the lowest branch of negative-$\eta$ bulk modes displays an approximately linear dispersion, positive-$\eta$ modes oscillate at around the cyclotron frequency.
+The latter plasmon nearly-flat band has no counterpart in conventional disks [\onlinecite{glattli,fetter2}] or Corbino disks under symmetric boundary conditions [\onlinecite{reboredo}].
+We stress that the nearly-flat band becomes a clear feature of the spectrum only when the inner and outer radii of the Corbino disk are comparable.
+When this is not realized, it becomes unstable against the introduction of a small damping $1/\tau$, and the conventional disk solution is recovered [\onlinecite{glattli,fetter2}].

 The flat plasmon band at $\omega \simeq \omega_c$ and $\eta>0$ in Fig.~\ref{fig:modes}~(a) has an important consequence for the nonlinear responsivity of the Corbino disk.
 For every external source-to-gate potential ${\bar U}_{\rm ext} \cos(\eta\theta)$, we expect the nonlinear rectified potential $U_2({\bm r})$ to exhibit a resonance at $\omega\simeq \omega_c$.
 In fact, $U_1(r_0,\theta)$ can be decomposed into the sum of two counter-winding potentials, characterized by winding numbers $\pm \eta$, one of which (depending on the direction of the magnetic field and the sign of $\omega_c$) can excite a magnetoplasmon mode at the cyclotron frequency.
 In turn, such mode produces a rectified voltage $U_2({\bm r})$ at the outer rim of the Corbino disk.
 We note that such voltage, thanks to the interference between oppositely-winding magnetoplasmons, not only is time-independent but it also contains a non-winding component characterized by $\eta=0$ that does not vanish when integrated over the drain.